tlalexandre/TaskTracker/README.md

     -__Task Deletion__

         -By double clicking on the task, the user can delete it.
-To avoid any click error, the user will have to confirm the deletion by clicking on the "V" button, or the "X" one to restore the task as it was.
+        -To avoid any click error, the user will have to confirm the deletion by clicking on the "V" button, or the "X" one to restore the task as it was.

     ![TaskDeletion](./readme/TaskDeletion.png)